 - Prepare the water roux or Tangzhong first by whisking together the flour and milk in a saucepan and cooking it while stirring or whisking continuously over medium-low heat until it gets a pudding-like consistency.
 Let it cool down to room temperature before using.

-- Using a stand mixer with dough hook attachment, mix together the flour, remaining sugar and salt.
-Add the bloomed yeast, Tangzhong, butter and egg to the flour and mix for 10 minutes at medium-low speed.
-It will be very sticky dough at the beginning but just keep on beating until the dough gets smooth and no longer too tacky.
-Form the dough into a ball and place in a greased bowl and cover with a kitchen towel or plastic wrap.
+- Using a stand mixer with dough hook attachment, mix the flour, sugar and salt together.
+Add the yeast, Tangzhong, butter and egg then mix for 12 minutes at medium-low speed.
+It will be very sticky at the beginning but just keep on beating until the dough is smooth and no longer too tacky.
+Form the dough into a ball and coat it with oil.
+Place in a bowl and cover with a kitchen towel or plastic wrap.
 Let it rest for 30-40 minutes or until it doubled in size.

 - Roll dough into a long rectangle, with a length almost thrice the length of the loaf pan.
-Then fold a third of the dough from the right covering the center third and then the one from the left on top of the 2 layers.
-Then roll the dough, jellyroll fashion, from an adjacent side of a fold.
+Raise athird of the right side of the dough and fold into the middle, then do the sameon the left side.
+Once the dough is folded into three equal parts, roll it fromthe adjacent side of the fold in a jellyroll like fashion.

 - Place the dough in a greased 5"x9" loaf pan with the seam facing down and cover with kitchen towel.
 Allow resting for another 30 minutes to rise for the second time.

-- Bake in a preheated oven at 180°C for 30-35 minutes with the pan placed on a lower or middle rack.
+- Bake in a preheated oven at 180°C for 30 minutes with the pan placed on a lower or middle rack.
+Take it out of the oven and paint the exposed part with egg wash then place back in oven for another 10 minutes.